Harshit-Sharma-Engineer/SQL-Data-Warehouse-Project/README.md

 Data Architecture: Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers.
 ETL Pipelines: Extracting, transforming, and loading data from source systems into the warehouse.
 Data Modeling: Developing fact and dimension tables optimized for analytical queries.
-Analytics & Reporting: Creating SQL-based reports and dashboards for actionable insights.
 🎯 This repository is an excellent resource for professionals and students looking to showcase expertise in:

 SQL Development